 Day 6.
 Timisoara – Corvin Castle – Sibiu

 Breakfast and check-out.
-On our guided tour around the historical center, we’ll make sure that you don’t miss any of the most important sights: the Orthodox Catedral, Victory Square, Liberty Square with the City Hall, Union Square with the Roman Catholic Cathedral, and the Serbian Orthodox Cathedral with the Bishop’s Palace.
+On our guided tour of the historical center, we’ll ensure you don’t miss any of the most important sights: the Orthodox Cathedral, Victory Square, Liberty Square with the City Hall, Union Square with the Roman Catholic Cathedral, and the Serbian Orthodox Cathedral with the Bishop’s Palace.
 We will take a lunch break in one of Timisoara’s cozy restaurants.

-After the break, we’ll continue towards the east, and our first stop will be The Corvin Castle, also known as Hunyadi Castle.
+After the break, we’ll continue east, and our first stop will be Corvin Castle, also known as Hunyadi Castle.
 This Gothic treasure of Transylvania is an important cultural landmark of Romania.

-After the visit, we will proceed, and after around an hour and a half of the pleasant ride, we’ll arrive in Sibiu, built by German settlers back in the 12th century.
-Maybe you’ve heard of it as “The City of Eyes” due to its unique architectural features on the roofs of houses.
+After the visit, we will proceed.
+After about an hour and a half of a pleasant ride, we’ll arrive in Sibiu, founded by German settlers in the 12th century.
+You may know it as “The City of Eyes” for its distinctive roof features.
 We’ll check in at our hotel, take a short break to refresh, and then proceed to the walking tour.
-We will visit the Large Square with Brukenthal National Museum, the Small Square, the Council Tower, the Bridge of Lies, the Stairs Passage, and the Orthodox Cathedral of the Holy Trinity, modeled on the magnificent Agia Sofia.
+We will visit the Large Square with Brukenthal National Museum, the Small Square, the Council Tower, the Bridge of Lies, the Stairs Passage, and the Orthodox Cathedral of the Holy Trinity, modeled on the magnificent Hagia Sofia.
 Use your free afternoon to explore the town independently.

 Overnight: Sibiu